curl/curl/docs/libcurl/opts/CURLOPT_SUPPRESS_CONNECT_HEADERS.md

 suppress proxy CONNECT response headers from the user callback functions CURLOPT_HEADERFUNCTION(3) and CURLOPT_WRITEFUNCTION(3).

-Proxy CONNECT response headers can complicate header processing since it's essentially a separate set of headers.
+Proxy CONNECT response headers can complicate header processing since it is essentially a separate set of headers.
 You can enable this option to suppress those headers.